-Cogent successfully applied for funding to create a National Skills Academy for Nuclear (NSAN) in October 2006.
-The employer-led NSAN will seek to deliver a coherent skills strategy that will address the needs of the wider nuclear industry, including decommissioning and power generation.
+Cogent successfully applied for funding to create a National Skills Academy for Nuclear (NSAN) in October 2006, and the NSAN was launched in January 2008.
+From its headquarters in W. Cumbria, the Skills Academy operates via a network of Regional Training Clusters.
+The NSAN will be employerled and will seek to deliver a coherent education, training and skills strategy, which will address the needs of the wider nuclear industry, including decommissioning and power generation.
+A key part of the NSAN will be a brand new facility, The Nuclear Academy, which is to be built on the Lillyhall Industrial Estate in W. Cumbria.